Created on: 27 May 2025 | Last modified: 22 Dec 2025

 Following months of no progress, the EIS Salaries Committee met on 8th May and determined that the EIS had been left with no other option than to proceed with a consultative ballot for industrial action in the pursuit of an acceptable resolution to the SNCT dispute on reducing class contact time as a step towards workload reduction.

-A consultative ballot, for both Action Short of Strike (ASOS) and Strike Action, will open on 6th June 2025 and close on 28th August 2025.
+The consultative ballot, for both Action Short of Strike (ASOS) and strike action, opened on 6th June 2025 and closed on 28th August 2025 with 92% of members voting for ASOS and 83% voting in favour of strike action.

 In doing so, the strongest possible message can be sent, to both COSLA and the Scottish Government, that agreement on implementing the reduction in class contact time to 21 hours must be reached, and that they must commit to materially addressing workload by ensuring that the full 1.5 hours is allocated as an increase in teachers’ “preparation and correction” time.